benmarwick/JSTORr/README.md

 Fifth, determine the most frequently used words at various intervals over time with `JSTOR_freqwords`.

-Sixth, identify and visualise the words most strongly correlated with a word at various intervals over time with `JSTOR_findassocs`
+Sixth, identify and visualise the words most strongly correlated with a given word at various intervals over time with `JSTOR_findassocs`

 Seventh, generate topic models with `JSTOR_lda` (using the `lda` package, it's a lot faster than `topicmodels`) and `JSTOR_MALLET`.
 The latter function requires MALLET to be installed on your computer.
 See more about MALLET here http://mallet.cs.umass.edu/topics.php and http://programminghistorian.org/lessons/topic-modeling-and-mallet

 Eighth, identify the hot and cold topics in the corpus with `JSTOR_lda_hotncoldtopics` (if you generated the topic model with `JSTOR_lda`) or `JSTOR_MALLET_hotncoldtopics` (if you used `JSTOR_MALLET` to make the topic model)

 Limitations and Disclaimer